Naghmeh-Akhavan/Phase-Field-Modeling/README.md

 ---

-*For questions or issues, please refer to the comments within individual MATLAB files or contact the author Naghmeh Akhavan (nakhava1@umbc.edu) or Bradford E. Peercy (bpeercy@umbc.edu).*
+*For questions or issues, please refer to the comments within individual MATLAB files or contact the author Naghmeh Akhavan (nakhavan@umich.edu) or Bradford E. Peercy (bpeercy@umbc.edu).*